tweag/nickel/doc/manual/contracts.md

 | String }`, and will reject the seemingly legal value `{ tag = 'Number, value =
 1+1 }`.

-The trick is to use a custom contract that will do more immediate checks.
+The trick is to use a custom contract that performs more immediate checks.
 There are many different ways to approach this problem, depending on the specifics of each situation.
 Here, we'll write a little `Tagged` contract wrapper that takes a record contract, expects `tag` to exist and to be set to a fixed value, and